How to Unclog Kitchen Sink Quickly & Easily

 Instead of reacting to clogs, the goal is to prevent them from ever forming in the first place.
 It all comes down to being more mindful of what goes down your plughole.
 A proactive approach is absolutely key to long-term drain health.

-You can easily manage FOG by adopting one of these simple disposal methods:
+You can easily manage fats, oils and grease by adopting one of these simple disposal methods:

 - Wipe and Bin: Before washing, use a piece of kitchen roll to wipe greasy pans clean and pop it in the bin.